edianio/edianio/README.md

-## Olá!
-Eu sou Edianio Ferreira, desenvolvedor de apps móveis com Dart/Flutter!
+## :vulcan_salute: About me:
+Hi!
+I'm Edianio Ferreira, mobile app developer with Dart/Flutter!
+Fan of: Star Wars, Zelda, Knights of the Zodiac, RPG (Video games and boards).

 <div>
   <a href="https://github.com/edianio"/>